coffeetron832/mascii/README.md

 ## Acknowledgements & Credits

-* **Default ASCII Art Mascot:** The cute default cow mascot used in the player was sourced from the [ASCII Art Archive](https://www.asciiart.eu/art/495363fc8e89c778).
-Huge thanks to the anonymous artist and the community for preserving these amazing terminal graphics!
+* **Forward Kinematics Animations:** A huge thanks to **Tamilselvan R** ([@prtamil](https://github.com/prtamil)) for his incredible work on the core mechanics and graphics of the snake kinematics visualizer.
+This project integrates mathematical concepts and structures adapted from his open-source repository [AsciiCreativeCoding](https://github.com/prtamil/AsciiCreativeCoding).

 ---